arribass/Salesforce-Notes/AppBuilder/AppBuilder.md

 - Lightning Page
 - Custom Components

-> :warning: **If you are using mobile browser**: Be very careful here!
+> [!WARNING]

-Tabs cannot be created for Standard Objects.
+> Tabs cannot be created for Standard Objects.
 Standard objects are automatically created when the object is created in Salesforce.

 ## Demonstrate the capabilities and use cases for custom buttons, links and actions